 The policies that have been issued through the formal policy delegation process are available to read and print online at https://bergen.edu/about-us/college-policies/.
 Policies that have been standardized are accessible in PDF (portable document format).
 If you need information on a policy listed in the repository that has not yet been standardized, or if the policy is listed as “in revision,” contact the Responsible Office listed in the policy template.
 You can also contact email@example.com for assistance.

 Can I make suggestions to improve a policy that has already been issued?

 Absolutely.
-Feedback about policies may be sent directly to the Responsible Office contact listed in the policy template or the Office of the Executive Vice President at firstname.lastname@example.org.
+Feedback about policies may be sent directly to the Responsible Office contact listed in the policy template or the External Affairs Office at firstname.lastname@example.org.
 Typographical or other simple errors that you submit will be changed immediately online.
 Suggested changes of a more substantive nature will be forwarded to the senior executive responsible for the policy, and revision to the policy will take place when appropriate.